whatsmate/whatsmate.github.io/_posts/2016-02-16-send-whatsapp-message-shell-script.md

 To send a WhatsApp message from a shell script, do this:

 1. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/10c75499502a2ededc23.js"></script>
+2. Specify your Client ID and Secret on lines 3 and 4.
-2. Specify your target recipient on line 9.
+3. Specify your target recipient on line 9.
 Remember to include the country code.
-3. Specify your message on line 10.
+4. Specify your message on line 10.
-4. Make your script executable: `chmod 755 send-whatsapp.sh`
+5. Make your script executable: `chmod 755 send-whatsapp.sh`
-5. Run the script to send your message: `./send-whatsapp.sh`
+6. Run the script to send your message: `./send-whatsapp.sh`

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/whatsapp-gateway-api.html) now.